Skip to content

 Blondes may have more fun, but in The Blondes, the satirical novel from Emily Schultz, they pay a hefty price: their sanity and their lives.
 Blondes—both bottle- and gene-based—are susceptible to a mysterious virus that turns the women into blond bombshells, with rabies-like symptoms that induce them to murder and mayhem.
 It is not a pretty sight, but it makes for highly entertaining reading.

-Barbara Sibbald is a journalist and fiction writer.
-She gardens in Ottawa.
+Barbara Sibbald is a journalist and fiction writer who gets out in nature as often as possible.

 Advertisement